+DOs DONTs

-DOs DONTs At a preparation phase
+At a preparation phase

-Formulate clear goals

-When considering starting up an EU-BRIC collaboration project, the first thing to do for both partners is to seriously consider what you want to get out of the collaboration.
-As one European professor with several years experience of collaborations with China put it:

-"...thus avoiding an all too common situation in Sino-foreign collaborations where the partners have wildly differing opinions on the nature as well as desired outcome of the collaborations, sometimes summarized by using the old Chinese saying 同床异梦" (same bed, different dreams)."
+Formulate clear goals When considering starting up an EU-BRIC collaboration project, the first thing to do for both partners is to seriously consider what you want to get out of the collaboration.
+As one European professor with several years experience of collaborations with China put it: "thus avoiding an all too common situa- tion in Sino-foreign collaborations where the partners have wildly differing opinions on the nature as well as desired outcome of the col- laborations, sometimes summarized by us- ing the old Chinese saying 同床异梦" (same bed, different dreams)."
+Do not repeat surveys While formulating the specific research aims for the project do not repeat research al- ready done by someone else.
+Avoid redun- dancy.

-Choose your partner carefully

-Any collaboration should of course strive to achieve a 'win-win' situation in which both parties gain something from the collaboration and choosing a partner that performs research of a comparable scientific quality helps to make this possible.

-Some partner search tools and criteria could be pointed to, i.e. 1) scientific excellence, 2) language skills and 3) experience in international cooperation.

-Do not repeat surveys

-While formulating the specific research aims for the project do not repeat research already done by someone else.
-Avoid redundancy.

 The best way in order to avoid this risk is to do the patent search.
-Publicly accessed patent applications gathered in databases contain the developed information about the given technical field.
+Publicly accessed pat- ent applications gathered in databases con- tain the developed information about the given technical field.
 In other words they are the best source of the so-called state of the art, i.e. the status of what has been done in a particular research area.
 Moreover, patent search eliminates the risk of further allegation of infringing someone else's patents.

-Do not neglect partner selection process

-The process of establishing research consortium should not be a result of chance, coincidence, country attractiveness, etc.

-Do not invite a partner from a certain country because it adds strength to the project proposal - instead one should do a research and try to get the most adequate partner with international experience.
+Choose your partner carefully Any collaboration should of course strive to achieve a 'win-win' situation in which both parties gain something from the collabora- tion and choosing a partner that performs research of a comparable scientific quality helps to make this possible.
+Some partner search tools and criteria could be pointed to, i.e. 1) scientific excellence, 2) language skills and 3) experience in interna- tional cooperation.
+Do not neglect partner selection process The process of establishing research consor- tium should not be a result of chance, coinci- dence, country attractiveness, etc. Do not invite a partner from a certain coun- try because it adds strength to the project proposal - instead one should do a research and try to get the most adequate partner with international experience.

+83